 San Mateo-Hayward Bridge.
 The San Mateo-Hayward Bridge is approximately 17 miles south of the San Francisco-Oakland Bay Bridge, and carries State Route 92 across the San Francisco Bay, connecting Highway 101 and the City of San Mateo on the San Francisco peninsula to Interstate 880 and the east shore of the San Francisco Bay in Alameda County, approximately five miles southwest of Hayward.
 The current bridge was built in 1967 and seismically retrofitted in 2000.
-Under the Seismic Retrofit Program, the design basis for the bridge was an "Intermediate Strategy" and a seismic strategy of moderate to major damage expected based on bridge-specific seismic modeling.
+Under the Seismic Retrofit Program, the design basis for the bridge was an "Intermediate Strategy" and a seismic strategy of moderate to major damage expected following a modeled earthquake.
 The high-level section of the current structure consists of steel orthotropic box girders with a polyester concrete overlay.
 It is approximately two miles long and carries six lanes of traffic (three in each direction).
 The low-rise trestle section of the bridge was widened to carry six lanes of traffic with shoulders in 2003.
 Additional seismic retrofit work was conducted in October 2012 when the bridge was closed for the installation of a new seismic joint and the replacement of a 60-foot span of the bridge deck.

 Richmond-San Rafael Bridge.
 The Richmond-San Rafael Bridge opened to traffic in 1956 and carries Interstate 580 across the San Francisco Bay from a point about three miles west of the City of Richmond in Contra Costa County to the Marin County shore three miles southeast of the City of San Rafael.
 The Richmond-San Rafael Bridge is a double deck structure that is approximately 5.5 miles long and of cantilever-truss construction.
 Its major spans are 1,070 feet long.
-The bridge currently carries three lanes (during peak travel times) on the lower eastbound deck after conversion of the previously existing eastbound shoulder to a peak period travel lane in 2018, and two lanes on the upper westbound deck, with a 10-foot-wide barrier-separated pedestrian and bicycle pathway that was added from the previously existing shoulder.
-The part-time peak period lane and the pedestrian and bicycle path were installed as a pilot program.
-Caltrans and BATA have proposed to modify and extend the duration of the pedestrian and bicycle path pilot on the upper deck.
-The proposed change would reopen the shoulder and close the path during the week.
-Further, in response to growth in westbound traffic congestion, the Authority and Caltrans are evaluating a study of converting the upper deck shoulder to a third travel lane.
-A seismic retrofit of the Richmond-San Rafael Bridge was completed in 2005 using a "No Collapse" design basis and a seismic strategy of avoiding catastrophic failure based on bridge-specific seismic modeling.
+The bridge currently carries three lanes (during peak travel times) on the lower eastbound deck after conversion of the previously existing eastbound shoulder in 2018, and two lanes on the upper westbound deck, with a 10-foot-wide barrier separated pedestrian and bicycle pathway that was added from the previously existing shoulder.
+The part-time shoulder lane and the pedestrian and bicycle path were installed as a pilot program.
+Caltrans and BATA anticipate deciding about whether to continue both pilot program components after an evaluation by UC Berkeley PATH (Partners for Advanced Transportation Technology) is complete in the summer 2024.
+A seismic retrofit of the Richmond-San Rafael Bridge was completed in 2005 using a "No Collapse" design basis and a seismic strategy of avoiding catastrophic failure following a modeled earthquake.

 Dumbarton Bridge.
 The current Dumbarton Bridge opened in 1982.
 It carries State Route 84 across the San Francisco Bay and is situated approximately 10 miles south of the San Mateo-Hayward Bridge.
 The western end of the bridge is five miles northeast of the City of Palo Alto, and the eastern end is five miles west of the City of Newark, midway between the Cities of San Jose and Oakland.
-The Dumbarton Bridge is a six-lane (three in each direction) structure that is 1.6 miles long with a bicycle and pedestrian path.
+The Dumbarton Bridge is a six-lane structure that is 1.6 miles long with a bicycle and pedestrian path.
 The bridge connects Highway 101 and Palo Alto to Interstate 880 in Alameda County.
 The approach spans are composed of pre-stressed lightweight concrete girders that support a lightweight concrete deck.
 The center spans are twin steel trapezoidal girders that also support a lightweight concrete deck.
-A seismic retrofit of the Dumbarton Bridge was completed in May 2013 using an "Intermediate Strategy" design basis and a seismic strategy of moderate to major damage expected based on bridge-specific seismic modeling.
+A seismic retrofit of the Dumbarton Bridge was completed in May 2013 using an "Intermediate Strategy" design basis and a seismic strategy of moderate to major damage expected following a modeled earthquake.